-This month, we publish new reforecasts for the Executive, Large Executive, Luxury Executive and Upper Medium sectors.
+This month, we publish new reforecasts for the Lower Medium and MPV sectors.

 As we move through time, the first real impacts on the used car market of lower used car supply also get closer.
 We expect this to have an effect from around September 2023 onwards, which now falls between our one year and two year positions.
-As a result, we have applied changes to our deflation phasing, with a slight overall improvement for most sector/fuel combinations mainly influenced by improvements in years two and three, although Upper Medium sees improvements in the next 12 months and Luxury Executive deflation assumption is unchanged.
+As a result, we have applied changes to our deflation phasing, with a slight overall improvement for most sector/fuel combinations mainly influenced by improvements in year two, although Petrol MPV also sees a slight improvement in the next 12 months, whereas Diesel MPV and Lower Medium see slightly more deflation.